bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ElectrificationType_1_UrHKqNv3$w5LVrIbepR6/Documentation.md

-Indicate the type of railway-electrification.
+Indicates the type of railway electrification.